hubleto/developer/book/content/pages/tutorial/add-first-model.md

 This component then automatically uses other components to render forms and inputs: [Form.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Form.tsx) and [Input.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Input.tsx).

-To render the table, wee need create:
+To render the table, you need to:

-  * routing table
+  * add routing
-  * controller
+  * create controller and view
-  * view
+  * install SQL
+  * add a button to publish your new addressbook

 ### Add new route